TorZidan/TeslaWatch/TeslaSolarWatch/README.md

 # Tesla Solar Watch

-We hope that you already read the README file in the parent folder, and are familiar with this project.
+We hope that you already read the [README file in the parent folder](../README.md), and you are familiar with this project.

 ## First time setup

 The first time setup may be intimidating for the Apps Script novice, but you can do it, thanks to my detailed instructs below.
 Read on.

-Before we start, a note on online safety, grants, permissions, autorizations: Below, you will setup my code to run run as "you": the code will write to s spreadsheet that you create and will send emails to recepients of your choice (and the email sender will be you).
+Before we start, a note on online safety, grants, permissions, autorizations: Below, you will setup my code to run as "you": the code will write to a spreadsheet that you create and will send emails to recipients of your choice (and the email sender will be you).
 I want to ease your mind and say that this code is open sourced, clean, simple, straightforward and well documented.
-It does not pose any risk to your files or emails or anything else in your Google account:
+It does not pose any risk to your files or emails or anything else in your Google account because:
 - it only sends emails (one or zero emails per run).
 - it creates a new tab (you may call it "sheet) in a Spreadsheet that you own, the first time the code is run.
 - it inserts a record in that tab each time the code runs.

-Also, below you'll find instructions on how to generate a "refresh token" for your Tesla account.
+But there is more: below you'll find instructions on how to generate a "refresh token" for your Tesla account.
 You will use a third-party tool for that (a chrome extension).
 That extension *does have* access to the Tesla password that you type-in at Tesla.com, but it can send it only to Tesla's servers, hence I *think* it's safe; I do use that extension.
-You will be storing this "refresh token" in the code.
-Note that anyone with this token can access the data in your Tesla account.
+You will be storing this "refresh token" in the code (and it will use to gain access to your data).
+Note that anyone else with this token can access the data in your Tesla account.
 Do not share your Apps Script project with others, to keep this token safe.

 If you have the slightest doubt about doing any of this, stop here.
 As the license file explains, you are using my code at your own risk.

+Still here?
+Good.
 Follow these steps for first-time setup:

 1. Go to the Apps Script home page at https://script.google.com/home and make sure you are signed-in with your Google account.